-- 4.26 The security, health and safety of people accessing the Service, Staff and the wider community will be protected.
-Risk assessments of the Service will be conducted at the start of service delivery and reviewed following an incident or at least annually.
-There will be health and safety, lone working and information governance policies and procedures that are in accordance with current legislation and are reviewed annually.
+- Specification for Empowering Independence Service Complex and/or Mental Health Needs confidentiality and professional boundaries.
+All relevant Staff delivering the service must have an enhanced Disclosure and Barring Service check that is renewed every three years.
+The Service Provider will participate in multi-agency case reviews as appropriate and utilise developing safeguarding processes. - 4.27 Where applicable, the Service Provider will work with people accessing the Service to support them to appropriately reduce their response to financially harmful activities, including but not limited to mass mailing scams or romance scams.
+This will include but is not limited to establishing links with Trading Standards and the Police as appropriate. - 4.28 The security, health and safety of people accessing the Service, Staff and the wider community will be protected.
+Risk assessments of the Service will be conducted at the start of service delivery and reviewed following an incident or otherwise at least annually.
+There will be health and safety, lone working and information governance policies and procedures that are in accordance with current legislation and that are reviewed annually.
 Staff members will have received appropriate health and safety, first aid and information governance training.
 The Service Provider will be expected to hold and maintain a valid health and safety accreditation for the duration of the Contract.
-People accessing the Service and Staff will know how to access help in a crisis or emergency. - 4.27 The Service Provider will support Service Users to complete a health and safety checklist when visiting a Service User in their home environment.
+People accessing the Service and Staff will know how to access help in a crisis or emergency. - 4.29 The Service Provider will engage in health, social care, drug and alcohol and criminal justice governance processes by reporting deaths and other serious incidents, including but not limited to near deaths, to the relevant Commissioners.
+This includes but is not limited to reporting of naloxone training, supply and usage to the Council's Drug and Alcohol Action Team, engaging in case reviews following incidents, and contributing to and implementing the learning as appropriate. - 4.30 The Service Provider will support Service Users to complete a health and safety checklist when visiting a Service User in their home environment.
 This will include but is not limited to consideration of fire safety, staying warm and well and identifying health and safety hazards in the home.
-Staff will be aware of how to make referrals for support where health and safety concerns have been identified. - 4.28 There will be up-to-date policies and procedures for complaints and compliments that are reviewed annually.
-Complaints and compliments that are received by the service will be reviewed quarterly to enable key themes to be discussed at Contract Review Meetings and will be used to inform service development. - 4.29 Partnership working: The Service Provider will work in partnership with other providers delivering wellbeing, health and social care services in Cornwall to ensure that provision is developed appropriately and referral routes are clear.
-This includes but is not limited to Social Inclusion and Empowering Independence services commissioned through the ASC Prevention Offer. - 4.30 The Service Provider will engage in other programmes and projects aimed at developing preventative approaches in Cornwall, including but not limited to the development of the prevention theme under Shaping Our Future.
+Staff will be aware of how to make referrals for support where health and safety concerns have been identified. - 4.31 There will be up-to-date policies and procedures for complaints and compliments that are reviewed annually.
+Complaints and compliments that are received by the service will be reviewed quarterly to enable key themes to be discussed at Contract Review Meetings and will be used to inform service development. - 4.32 High Risk Behaviour Policy: This multi-agency policy and procedure has been written to provide guidance and a framework for professionals around safeguarding adults who are displaying high risk behaviours and at high risk of self-neglect.
+This policy is designed to be used once all other individual agency risk assessment and risk management approaches have been considered and tried.
+This policy introduces a formalised process of escalating cases for Council-led multi-agency collaboration and actions for people who present with high risk behaviours.
+Strategic responsibility for managing high risk behaviour in Cornwall and the Isles of Scilly (CloS) rests with the CloS Safeguarding Adults Board (SAB).
+The CloS